Access AWS Lambda with a credentials secret

 Use Gloo Gateway to route traffic requests directly to an Amazon Web Services (AWS) Lambda function.

-Note that this guide uses a Kubernetes secret that contains your AWS access key and secret key to invoke Lambda functions.
+Note that this guide uses a Kubernetes secret that contains long-lived IAM user access keys (prefixed AKIA), not temporary STS/SSO credentials, which can cause failures with signature errors.
 To use AWS IAM roles to control access instead, see Access AWS Lambda with a service account.

 Before you begin